| | |

 Collaboration with Laurea University of Applied Sciences

 The project began with a kickoff workshop at Laurea University of Applied Sciences, planned and moderated by Marja Iskokangas and Piia Tiilikalio.
-The workshop was attended by select faculty at Laurea, staff from Wilhelmiina care home and Lauttasaaren Senioritalo, and the founder of Montessori Care in Norway.
+The workshop was attended by select faculty at Laurea and staff from Wilhelmiina care home and Lauttasaaren Senioritalo.

 The theme for the workshop at Laurea was How to Manage and Motivate Change in Long-term Care.
 My keynote focused on the need to move away from a medical and institutional model of care for elders, to a social model that empowers elders to live a life with meaning and purpose.
 I spoke about why culture change can be so difficult in healthcare and provided suggestions about how leaders can more effectively communicate their vision for change, form effective teams, model and support the new culture, and celebrate the successes while working toward sustaining the new culture.
 Piia Tiilikalio from Laurea spoke about a project she manages called Gentle Care, which promotes a variety of nonpharmacological approaches to dementia care.
 After the lectures, participants worked together in small groups to brainstorm positive solutions to address five common culture change challenges in long-term care.